m1k1yas/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. **pwd** - prints current working directory
 2. **ls** - lists files in the current directory
 3. **cd** - changes the directory to home
+4. **ls -l** - list files in the current directory in a long format
+'''